MichaelLangbein/tdl2/backend/data/wiki/math/game_theory.md

 > **In picking a strategy, we can always delete dominated strategies.**

-Note that Hanibal crossing the alps is a *0-sum-game*: there is no global optimum, because the players utilities always sum to 0.
+Note that Hannibal crossing the alps is a *0-sum-game*: there is no global optimum, because the players utilities always sum to 0.

 ## Why gas-stations are so close to each other: iterative deletion of dominated strategies